What is Freedom of Information?

 How do I make an FOI request to SUSI?

-SUSI (Student Universal Support Ireland), operating as a business unit of the City of Dublin Education Training Board, is Ireland’s single national awarding authority for all higher and further education grants.
-The City of Dublin Education Training Board derives its authority to administer the annual Student Grant Scheme from a 2012 Designation Order by the Minister for Education and Skills and operates under a Management Framework Agreement in place with the Department of Education and Skills.
+SUSI, operating as a business unit of the City of Dublin Education and Training Board (CDETB), is Ireland’s single national awarding authority for all higher and further education grants.
+The City of Dublin Education and Training Board derives its authority to administer the annual Student Grant Scheme from a 2012 Designation Order by the Minister for Education and Skills and operates under a Management Framework Agreement in place with the Department of Further and Higher Education, Research, Innovation and Science.

 If you wish to make a Freedom of Information request regarding records pertaining to SUSI, the request must be submitted in writing as follows: